Back

 • Marketing.
 The dashboard is the main tool in many marketing analytics services, such as Google Analytics, or MixPanel.
 These platforms collect data about website traffic, user behavior, and advertising campaigns and present information in simple and clear graphs.

-For a dashboard to really help you work, it must be visually clear.
+For a dashboard to help you work, it must be visually clear.
 What other characteristics should a good dashboard have?
 And how do you know you are looking at a high-quality interface?
 Let’s find out.

 Looking for a company to outsource your project?